 I've written millions of words on a diverse array of topics, and though I'm proud of just about everything to which I've ever signed my name, not all pieces are created equal.
 Six-thousand-word essays on space exploration and 700-word briefs on the shape of a Pringle (it's a hyperbolic paraboloid) aren't quite the same thing.
-As such, I have compiled a brief list of things I've written that should give you a good idea of what I write and how I write it.
+As such, I have compiled a short list of things I've written that should give you a good idea of what I write and how I write it.
 N.b. that I am a freelance writer, so if you see something whose style might work well in your journal, please fire me an email.
 I'm certain that we can make some beautiful art together.

 The Odyssey of OSIRIS-REx